tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setRegionSkyBattleEnv region\_id env\_id

 	Set the sky battle environment for all tiles in the specified region to the specified environment id.

+* unlockMechWeapon mech\_id weapon\_id

+	Set the weapon with the specified id as unlocked for the mech/class with the specified id.

+*  lockMechWeapon mech\_id weapon\_id

+	Set the weapon with the specified id as locked for the mech/class with the specified id.

 ## Script commands